 1956 Fodero Dining Car Company

-The Skyliner is located inside The Strong National Museum of Play, but before the admissions desk, and serves as one of the restaurant options available to patrons.
-You can dine at the restaurant without going into the museum itself.
+The Skyliner is located inside The Strong National Museum of Play and serves as one of the restaurant options available to patrons.
+With the location of the entrance and new parking garage moved to Howell Street, you must now pay for admission or have a museum membership to access the diner..

 The original location was it Pennsylvania and was transported here with the hopes of restoring it.
 When efforts failed, in 1995 The Strong acquired it and restored it to the beauty you see today.